dcmfx/dcmfx/docs/src/roadmap.md

 - Pixel data handling

-  - Decode High-Throughput JPEG 2000 pixel data with OpenJPH as an alternative to the existing decoding with OpenJPEG
   - Change to `libjpeg-turbo` for JPEG Baseline 8-bit, JPEG Extended 12-bit, and JPEG Lossless.
   - Transcode multi-frame pixel data into H.264/H.265 transfer syntaxes